deebloo/wireit-rs/README.md

 # wireit-rs

-Exercise to write some core parts of wireit in rust
+Exercise to write some core parts of wireit in rust. (compileable to wasm)